-Commercial construction contractors and subcontractors need cash flow before a project starts to secure equipment, buy insurance, secure payroll, and many other critical business expenses.
+Commercial construction contractors, subcontractors, and manufacturers need cash flow before a project starts to secure equipment, buy insurance, cover payroll, and many other critical business expenses.
 Commercial Construction Financing is one option for contractors and subcontractors to borrow the funds they need.

-You can learn more about commercial construction financing and Mobilization Funding by reading About Construction Loans.
+You can learn more about commercial construction financing and Mobilization Funding by reading About Construction and Manufacturing Loans.

 Looking for more tips on commercial construction financial planning and project management?